humphreys-lab/humphreys-lab.github.io/_pages/people.md

 #### University of Southampton

-Masters research projects supervised by Matthew Humphreys from 2011 to 2017 at the University of Southampton:
+Masters research projects supervised by Matthew Humphreys at the University of Southampton from 2011 to 2017:

   * Accumulation of anthropogenic carbon and acidification of Northeast Atlantic water masses.
   *  Variability of marine carbonate chemistry in the Benguela upwelling region, South Atlantic.